 Setting up an online recruitment business in Ireland

-As a general rule, a recruitment website will provide the possibility of creating a new account, where the applicants can submit their CVs.
-The jobs are usually organized by industries or by regions and numerous other filters can be added, to further refine the types of jobs the applicants are searching for (by experience, type of contract and others).
+As a general rule, a recruitment website will provide the possibility ofcreating a new account, where the applicants can submit their CVs.
+The jobs are usually organized by industries or by regions and numerous other filters can be added, to further refine the types of jobs the applicants are searching for (byexperience, type of contract and others).
 Our team of Irish lawyers can provide further assistance of the legal requirements for setting up a website.
+We also assist clients in a wide range of personal matters, such as divorce in Ireland.

 What are the licensing formalities for an Irish recruitment company?